-For me, nothing says warm weather better than a heaping cup of ice cream.
+For me, nothing says warm weather better than a heaping dish of ice cream.
 Or an ice cream sundae.
-Or a waffle cone of ice cream.
-Or a milkshake, for that matter, but you get my point.
+Or a waffle cone.
+Or a milkshake, for that matter.
+But you get my point.

-And, friends, I tell you that no store-bought stuff can hold a candle to some homemade frozen goodness.
+And friends, I assure you – the store-bought stuff can’t hold a candle to a batch of homemade frozen goodness.
 So, in the event that you don’t happen to own an ice cream maker already, this article is here to help you make this much-needed investment.

 How to Choose

 Methods of Freezing

 There are a couple of different things to keep in mind before you head out to make your purchase.
 Back in the day, of course, the only option out there was the big hand-crank operated wooden bucket.

 Now, there is a huge selection of different electric models out there to choose from, and the deciding factor among those choices is going to come down to price, size, and aesthetics.